Oligopoly

 Since concentration ratios are generally ratios for national markets, some oligopolies may exist locally even though there are many firms across the country.
 For instance, the newspaper industry and TV and radio stations are dominated by a few firms in local markets, even though there are many of these firms scattered throughout the country.
 There are also many concrete producers nationally, but only a few firms dominate the local market, because of high transportation costs.

 Concentration ratios do not measure inter-industry competition, where some oligopolistic products have close substitutes.
-For instance, silver, aluminum, and copper can be used in many of the same applications, and which is used will often be determined by price.
+For instance, silver, aluminum, and copper can be used in many of the same applications, and which is used is often determined by price.

 Herfindahl Index